zilexa/Homeserver/filesystem/README.md

    - Hit `g` to remove partition table and create a new GPT partition table.
    - Hit `w` to write changes.
 This is irriversible.

+## Step 2: Create filesystems
+Make sure you have the correct device path for each drive when you use this command.
+Your OS drive should beon an NVME drive (`/dev/nvmen0p1`), easy to identify and keep out of scope.
+If you followed the hardware recommendation, you only use SATA drives (HDD or SSD) that means the paths will always be like `/dev/sdX`.
+1. Decide the purpose of each of your drives.
+The following purposes are available:
+    - `data0, data1, data2` etc: drive containing your user and media data.
+    - `backup1, backup2` etc: drive containing backups.
+    - `parity1, parity2` etc: drive for parity, only when using SnapRAID (read the Filesystem Synopsis).
+    - `cache`: only when using MergerFS Tiered Caching.
+2. depending on the filesystem option you have chosen (see Filesystem Synopsis), create the filesystem as follows and replace LABEL for one of the purposes above.
+- BTRFS single:
+    ```mkfs.btrfs -L LABEL -d single /dev/sda /dev/sdb /dev/sdc /dev/sdd```
+- BTRFS RAID1:
+    ```mkfs.btrfs -L LABEL -d raid1 /dev/sda /dev/sdb /dev/sdc /dev/sdd```
+- Create individual filesystems per drive:
+    ```mkfs.btrfs -m dup -L data0 /dev/sda```
+- Create filesystem for your SnapRAID drive (should be EXT4 with these options):
+    ```sudo mkfs.ext4 -L parity1  -m 0 -i 67108864 -J size=4 /dev/sda```

-## Step 2: Create mountpoints for each drive
+## Step 3: Create mountpoints for each drive
-Only continue if you know what purpose you want to assign to your drives.
+Now that each drive has a filesystem (or in case of BTRFS RAID1 is part of a filesytem), we need to create mountpoints (= paths to assign each drive or filesystem to).
 1. Open the folder /mnt in your file manager, right click and open it with root rights.This will give you a nice view of the structure.
-2. Consider using the following naming scheme and create all these folders, quickest way is via command line:
+2. With the following command, you create multiple folders.
 ```
 sudo mkdir -p /mnt/disks/{cache,data0,data1,data2,data3,parity1,backup1,backup2}
 ```
-  - Please remove what you do not need.
-If you are not going to use  MergerFS cache drive, remove that.
-If you only have 2 drives, remove 3 and 4 etc.
+  - Adjust the command to reflect the drives you have/want to assign.
+For example, remove `cache` if you are not going to use MergerFS with Tiered Caching (read the Filesystem Synopsis).
+Also if you only have 2 drives for data and 1 for backup, remove the folders you are not going to use.
-  - If you do use a cache drive, also create a folder `sudo mkdir -p /mnt/pool-nocache`.
-This path will only be used during nightly maintenance to offload the cache drive.
-3. Create the datapool folders which you will use to pool drives (regardless of the chosen filesystem options).
+3. Now create the datapool folders.
+These folders will be the actual path to your drive pool.
     ```
     sudo mkdir -p /mnt/pool/Users
     ```
     ```
     sudo mkdir -p /mnt/pool/Media
     ```
+4. If you do use a cache drive, also create a folder `sudo mkdir -p /mnt/pool-nocache`.
+This path will only be used during nightly maintenance to offload the cache drive.
 5. Now have a look in your filemanager and delete/create if you missed something.

-## Step 3: Create filesystems
-  Make sure you have the correct device path for each drive when you use this command.
-  Your OS drive should beon an NVME drive (`/dev/nvmen0p1`), easy to identify and keep out of scope.
-If you followed the hardware recommendation, you only use SATA drives (HDD or SSD) that means the paths will always be like `/dev/sdX`.
-  Replace "LABEL" for a useful label (MEDIA for downloads/shows/series, USERS for personal data.
-- BTRFS single: `mkfs.btrfs -L LABEL -d single /dev/sda /dev/sdb /dev/sdc /dev/sdd` recommended label would be _MEDIA_ for downloads or _USERS_ for personal data.
-- BTRFS RAID1: `mkfs.btrfs -L LABEL -d raid1 /dev/sda /dev/sdb /dev/sdc /dev/sdd` recommended label would be _MEDIA_ for downloads or _USERS_ for personal data.
-- Create individual filesystems per drive: `mkfs.btrfs -m dup -L data0 /dev/sda` recommended label would be _data0_, _data1_ or _backup1_, _backup2_, or _parity1_ etc.
-- Create filesystem for your SnapRAID drive (should be EXT4 with these options): `sudo mkfs.ext4 -L parity1  -m 0 -i 67108864 -J size=4 /dev/sda`

 By temporarily mounting the drives to the mountpoints, you can test if the drive is accessible via that mountpoint.
 For example:
 `sudo mount /dev/sda /mnt/disks/data0`